Francis Palms: Life and career

 When he would sell land, he would keep the mineral rights.
 The discovery of copper and coal increased his wealth and his net worth increased by $800,000.
 Some of the lands were subdivided and became established towns such as Seney, Michigan and Newberry, Michigan while others did not prosper, withered away and became ghost towns.
 In the 1880s Palms began building business blocks in Detroit.
 (The Francis Palms Building which houses The Fillmore Detroit theater in Detroit is named for him.)
 He was the president and largest stockholder in the Peoples Savings Bank as well as the Michigan Marine and Fire Insurance Company.
 He was the president of the Michigan Stove Company and part owner of the Galvin Brass & Iron Co., Union Iron Co., and the Vulcan Furnace & Peninsular Land Co.
 He was the vice president and a director of the Detroit, Mackinac and Marquette Railroad and he built the Palms Apartments & Palms House on E. Jefferson.
 He was also an early supporter of the Detroit Institute of Arts.

-Palms lived in what is now known as the Croul-Palms House at 1394 East Jefferson Avenue in Detroit.
 Between 1875 and 1885, his health declined when he suffered a paralytic stroke and heart disease.
 At the same time, he was struggling with his businesses as timber became scarce and taxes and the immigrant population increased, so he invited his son to the business in 1880.
 He died November 4, 1886, and was laid to rest in the Palms Mausoleum built by George D. Mason in the Mt.
 Elliott Cemetery in Detroit, leaving an estate of $7 million.
 After his death, his will was estimated at about $10,000,000, the largest estate in Michigan at the time.

 His children Francis Frederick and Clotilde fought about the Palms estate, so that they were estranged for twenty years before coming to an agreement.
 Palms's legacy not only continued with his son but his grandsons, the Book Brothers and Charles L. Palms, co-founder of the Wayne Automobile Co. and part owner of the E-M-F Motor Co.